Electric Power Systems Partnership

 - Employee Education/Training

 For more information about SF6 mitigation options in the electric power systems, see EPA’s report Overview of SF6 Emissions Sources and Reduction Options in Electric Power Systems.
+These options are also described in a summary poster Reducing SF6 Emissions in Electric Power Systems: Best Industry Practices.

 - Greenhouse Gas Reporting Program Subpart DD: Use of Electric Transmission and Distribution Equipment Proposed and Promulgated Rules